AndreyMrovol/LethalIntroTweaks/README.md

 # IntroTweaks
-Configurable, seamless skipping of intro screens.
+A configurable, quality of life mod for Lethal Company intro/menu screens.

 ## What does it do?
 - Skips straight into the selected mode.
 (Online/LAN)